norvigaward/naward05/README.md

 Background
 --------------------------

-The research performed for the Norvig Award has resulted in a paper that will be published as part of the [Study Tour USB14.0](http://www.usb14.com/) preliminary report. (todo, study tour, link naar paper).
+The research performed for the Norvig Award has resulted in a paper that will be published as part of the [Study Tour USB14.0](http://www.usb14.com/) preliminary report.

 Overview Method